vovo/uva-node/README.md

 tpl add {filePath}:
 - Adds or replaces an existing template.
 The program will merely store the file path, and will *not* copy the template file to another place.
+- Recommended that filePath is absolute, instead of relative, to avoid path issues, and make it independent of where you launch the editor.
 - Will detect language based on file extension.
 - Put the string `$caret_start$` in the template file at where you want to start typing the code.